ukwa/ukwa-services/access/rrwb/README.md

 This NGINX setup assumes that any failover redirection, SSL encryption, authentication, token validation or user identification has all been handled upstream of this service stack.

+For testing purposes, a local `/etc/hosts` file can be used to point the `*.ldls.org.uk` domain names to the service stack, allowing the service to be viewed in a web browser.
+Of course this won't include any of the services that are handled upstream.

 Pre-requisites
 --------------